tschatzl/tschatzl.github.io/_posts/2023-03-14-jdk20-g1-parallel-gc-changes.md

   * JDK 20 disables preventive garbage collections by default with [JDK-8293861](https://bugs.openjdk.org/browse/JDK-8293861).
 Preventive garbage collections were introduced in JDK 19 to avoid G1 not having enough Java heap memory for evacuating objects (also called "evacuation failure") during garbage collection.
 Handling of regions that experienced an evacuation failure has traditionally been fairly slow, so the argument for that feature has been that it is better to do a garbage collection that does not have such an evacuation failure preemptively in the hope that it frees up enough memory to avoid these evacuation failures completely.

     The problem is how to anticipate this situation correctly.
 The predictions G1 used to determine whether to start a preventive collection proved to be suboptimal, and often started preventive collections unnecessarily and too early.
 This wastes time.
 There were also many cases where the preventive collection would not be triggered, making the application experience evacuation failures anyway.
 Finally, these kind of garbage collections made garbage collections more irregular, which if they occurred, generally made predictions harder.

+  * There is a new `GarbageCollectorMXBean` called `G1 Concurrent GC` introduced with [JDK-8297247](https://bugs.openjdk.org/browse/JDK-8297247) that reports the occurrence and durations of G1 Remark and Cleanup pauses.
+These pauses also update the `G1 Old Gen` `MemoryManagerMXBean` memory pool information now.

 In summary, I believe there are significant additions to garbage collection worth upgrading, even if only later with JDK 21.